Milestone 1: Model

 e = new Modulo(c, d);

 The rvalue and lvalue abstractions accept arbitrary expressions for their column and row values.
-That means the column and row can be computed.
+That means the column and row may be computed rather than literal.
 For example:

 f = new CellRvalue(